Emergence of many-body quantum chaos via spontaneous breaking of unitarity

+For the case where $\eta\rightarrow 0^{-}$ is a negative infinitesimal, the dominant saddle point is instead $-\Lambda^{(0)}$ and the soft mode fluctuations around this saddle point are described by a nonlinear $\sigma$-model which can be obtained by replacing $\Lambda^{(0)}$ in Eqs.~\ref{eq:K-2} and~\ref{eq:Q} with $-\Lambda^{(0)}$.
+Through a calculation similar to that of $\eta\rightarrow 0^{+}$ case, one can show that the inter-replica propagator of the fluctuations around $-\Lambda^{(0)}$ also acquire a mass, which arises from interaction-induced dephasing processes and is responsible for the suppression of the exponential ramp.

-The suppression of the exponential ramp is a necessary prerequisite for the emergence of RMT statistics in many-body spectrum.
-In particular, for the interacting model whose many-body energy levels follow Wigner-Dyson statistics, the connected SFF should grow linearly in $t$ instead of exponentially.
-However, the derivation of the explicit expression for the SFF requires consideration of fluctuation corrections beyond the quadratic order.
+The suppression of the exponential ramp is a necessary prerequisite for the emergence of RMT statistics in a many-body spectrum.
+In particular, for the interacting model (with broken time-reversal symmetry) whose many-body energy levels follow Wigner-Dyson statistics, the connected SFF should grow linearly in $t$ instead of exponentially.
+However, the derivation of the explicit expression for the SFF requires a consideration of the fluctuation corrections beyond the quadratic order.
 For the non-interacting case, the many-body SFF can be expressed in terms of the connected $n$-point single-particle level correlation function $\R_n^{\msf{con}}(\e_1,...,\e_n)$ as~\cite{Sup, PRL}

 The saddle point action $S[\Lambda^{(0)},0]$ (Eq.~\ref{eq:S-1}) yields the $n=1$ term which results in the initial slope, whereas the quadratic fluctuation correction leads to the $n=2$ term which contributes to the exponential ramp.
 The contributions from $n>2$ terms are as important and are necessary to obtain the correct overall coefficient in the exponent of the ramp.
 In the presence of interactions, Eq.~\ref{eq:CumSum} is no longer valid.
 However, we find that the quadratic fluctuation correction Eq.~\ref{eq:lnK-1} is analogous to the $n=2$ term.
 If the interaction effects on all higher order fluctuations are similar, their contributions will be suppressed in a similar way.